Give yourself the best chance to succeed by getting familiar with the instructions, processes and expectations governing

 Exams are governed by strict rules and regulations to ensure every student is assessed on a fair and equal basis.
-We strongly encourage you to read through the rules and regulations well before the date of your exam.
+We strongly encourage you to read through the instructions well before the date of your exam.

 Sometimes exams for two or more subjects will be scheduled for the same time and day.
 We try to aviod these clashes, however sometimes this is not possible.
 If this happens, you’ll receive an email from the Examinations Office advising you what arrangements have been made.
 In most cases, your two exams will be scheduled for the same day.

 If you have an exam timetable clash and have not heard from the Examinations Office by one week before the formal exam period, email firstname.lastname@example.org